Customer: BHP Mitsubishi Alliance

 The integrated team also focused on engineering out, or controlling risks through elimination or substitution.
 For example, they developed a construction approach that eliminated the need for our workforce to travel to the workfront by marine vessel.
 That’s a huge safety benefit, eliminating weather risks and also reducing downtime.

-First activity on site (establishment of temporary facilities) happens in late 2021.
-The shutdown work associated with the main shiploader and berth replacement works will commence in early 2022, with a duration of approximately 16 months.
+First activity on site (establishment of temporary facilities) occured in late 2021.
+The shutdown work associated with the main shiploader and berth replacement works commenced in early 2022, with a duration of approximately 16 months.